Seankps/shapelessRouter/README.md

 <h3>Basics</h3>
 <p>You direct to certian controllers and actions using URLs containing Hash signs (#)
 The controller or API call should return your HTML page</p>
-<p>The default controller automatically pointed to by the router is "Home", so if you don't add another Controller name before your action name -it will look for your action in the "HomeController" or "home/SimpleAction"</p>
+<p>The default controller automatically pointed to by the router is "Home", so if you don't add another Controller name before your action name -it will look for your action in the "HomeController".
+For example  "home/SimpleAction"</p>
 ```html
 <a href="#SimpleAction">Simple Action</a>
 ```